Hell in a Cell (2016): Storylines

-The event compromised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw brand, while storylines were produced on WWE's weekly television show, Monday Night Raw.

 At Clash of Champions, Charlotte defeated Sasha Banks and Bayley to retain the Raw Women's Championship.
 On the October 3 episode of Raw, after Bayley took out Charlotte's protégé, Dana Brooke, backstage, Banks defeated Charlotte by submission to become a two-time champion.
-A rematch was scheduled for Hell in a Cell, and on the October 10 episode of Raw, Banks challenged Charlotte to a Hell in a Cell match, which Charlotte accepted.
+A rematch was scheduled for Hell in a Cell, and on the October 10 episode, Banks challenged Charlotte to a Hell in a Cell match, which Charlotte accepted.
 This was later confirmed by Raw General Manager Mick Foley, making this the first women's Hell in a Cell match.

-At Clash of Champions, Roman Reigns won the United States Championship from Rusev.
+At Clash of Champions, Roman Reigns defeated Rusev to win the United States Championship.
 The following night on Raw, the rematch between the two ended in a double countout.
-On the October 3 episode of Raw, Rusev's wife, Lana, demanded a rematch, after which, Rusev attacked Reigns and tried to leave with the title belt, but Reigns attacked him with a Superman Punch and declared he would fight Rusev in a Hell in a Cell match, a request that was later approved by management.
+On the October 3 episode, Rusev's wife, Lana, demanded a rematch, after which, Rusev attacked Reigns and tried to leave with the title belt, but Reigns attacked him with a Superman Punch and declared he would fight Rusev in a Hell in a Cell match, a request that was later approved by management.

-At Clash of Champions, Kevin Owens defeated Seth Rollins to retain the WWE Universal Championship, largely due to the interference of Chris Jericho.
-In the following weeks, the two continued to taunt each other.
-A rematch between Owens and Rollins was scheduled for Hell in a Cell.
+At Clash of Champions, Kevin Owens defeated Seth Rollins to retain the WWE Universal Championship, largely due to interference from Chris Jericho.
+In the following weeks, Rollins and Owens continued to taunt each other and a rematch was scheduled for Hell in a Cell.
 On the October 10 episode of Raw, General Manager Mick Foley and Commissioner Stephanie McMahon made the match a Hell in a Cell match to prevent further interference.
-On the same night, Rollins defeated Jericho to keep the match one-on-one.
-Had Jericho won, the match would have become a triple threat match.
+That same night, Rollins defeated Jericho to keep the match one-on-one; had Jericho won, the match would have become a triple threat match.